reflux/refluxjs/README.md

 });
 ```

 The mixin provides the `listenTo` method for the React component, that works much like the one found in the Reflux's stores, and handles the listeners during mount and unmount for you.
 You also get the same `listenToMany` method as the store has.

-### Using Reflux.listenTo
+#### Using Reflux.listenTo

-If you're not reliant on any special logic for the `this.listenTo` calls inside `componentDidMount`, you can use a call to `Reflux.listenTo` as a mixin.
+If you're not reliant on any special logic for the `this.listenTo` calls inside `componentDidMount`, you can instead use a call to `Reflux.listenTo` as a mixin.
 That will automatically set up the `componentDidMount` and the rest for you, as well as add the `listenerMixin` functionality.
 With this our example above can be reduced even further:

 ```javascript
 var Status = React.createClass({